Toggle: English / Spanish

 - A woman is pregnant.
 The normal range for TSH is different for women who are pregnant.
 Your provider may suggest that you take thyroid hormone, even if your TSH is in the normal range.

 What Abnormal Results Mean

-Higher-than-normal TSH levels are most often due to an underactive thyroid gland (hypothyroidism).
+A higher-than-normal TSH level is most often due to an underactive thyroid gland (hypothyroidism).
 There are many causes of this problem.

 Other risks associated with having blood drawn are slight but may include:

 - Excessive bleeding

 - Infection (a slight risk any time the skin is broken)